tomasdimeo/diabetes_multiclass_classification_ml/README.md

 *   **XGBoost, LightGBM, CatBoost**: For the gradient boosting models.
 *   **Tqdm**: For creating fast, extensible progress bars for loops and iterables
 *   **Jupyter Notebook**: For interactive code development.

+Different AI models have been used in the project to build text structures in order to make it easier for users to understand the concepts.
+The prediction models have been built by the author using different learned techniques as inspiration, which are detailed in the Jupyter Notebook.
+If you have any questions please do not hesitate to contact me.

+---

+Special recognition for the [Machine Learning Zoomcamp Course](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master) from **DataTalksClub** who inspired me to carry out this machine learning project and many more to come.
+I recommend checking out the course if you are interested in learning more about data science.

 ---